schlypel/Yii-SimpleFadeSlideShow/README.md

 Additionally you may give another CSS file or arrow image.

 To see a list of all parameters, just have a look at the code, it´s very simple.

+**things that could be better**
+* still havent added the additional link target parameter which i have added in my project
+* the view only accounts for lists of images at the moment, allthough the original jQuery plugin is absolutely capable of displaying any sort of content (wasn't necessary for my usecase)
+* only one slideshow per page, multiple invocations may break it, this is a limitation from the underlying jQuery plugin